balena-io/debugging-masterclass/README.md

 ```
 As you can see, there's very little information in the configuration file in
 the `/resin-boot` directory, and certainly nothing that associates it with an
 application.
-On the other hand, if we look at `/mnt/boot/config.json`:
+On the other hand, if we look at `/mnt/boot/config.json` you can
+see that all the required information for the device to be associated with its
+application exists:
 ```
 root@dee2945:~# cat /mnt/boot/config.json | jq
 {